 - Spoon the ice cream into a shallow container or a loaf pan.
 Press plastic wrap or wax paper to the surface of the ice cream.

 - Allow the ice cream to freeze for at least 4 hours, or until solid.
 Let sit at room temperature for about 5 minutes before serving.

 These numbered steps match the numbered photos above and are for illustration purposes.
 For the complete list of ingredients and instructions for Peppermint Stick Ice Cream please see the recipe below.

 How to Store Peppermint Ice Cream

-Store this Peppermint Stick ice cream in the freezer in an airtight container with a piece of parchment paper or wax paper pressed on top for up to one month.
+Store this Peppermint Stick ice cream in the freezer in an airtight container (we really like these reusable ice cream containers) with a piece of parchment paper or wax paper pressed on top for up to one month.

 Tips for Making this Peppermint Ice Cream